Emerging technologies for crystal-based gamma-ray light sources

 - Crystalline synchrotron radiation emitters

-Additionally, by utilizing a pre-bunched beam, a CU LS has the potential to generate coherent superradiant radiation with wavelengths several orders of magnitude less than 1 Angstrom.
-This capability falls within a range that cannot be achieved with existing LSs based on magnetic undulators.
+Additionally, by means of a pre-bunched beam, a CU LS has the potential to generate coherent superradiant radiation with wavelengths orders of magnitude less than 1 Angstrom.
+This wavelength range cannot be reached in existing LSs based on magnetic undulators.

 Such LSs will have numerous applications in basic sciences, including: